ZexingYang/cse15l-lab-reports/lab5.md

-`grep -v "History" IntroGreek.txt` would search for lines in IntroGreek.txt that do not contain the word "History" as v represents "Invert" I guess from
+`grep -v "History" IntroGreek.txt` would search for lines in IntroGreek.txt that do not contain the word "History" as v represents "Invert" I guess.
 ![Image](report5-5.png)